siddiqur-54/task_documentations/SOLID Principles and Design Patterns/Design Patterns_README.md

 }
 ```

 #### IV.
-The Dirver Code
+The Client Code
-The driver code creates prototypes, adds them to the registry, clones them, and modifies the cloned objects.
+The client code creates prototypes, adds them to the registry, clones them, and modifies the cloned objects.

 ```java
 public class PrototypePattern {